Selling your Home above Asking Price

 COMING TO MARKET

 - A floor plan PDF along with all available supporting documents (Property Disclosure Statement, Title Search, Site Survey, Permits, Septic documents, etc) should be posted.
 It is our job to remove all potential barriers and answer all questions before they've even been asked.
 This increases the liklihood more than one buyer will be quickly prepared to put their best foot forward on Offer Day.
+You also don't want to to prepare your home for a showing, only to have the buyer's feedback be that they want the kitchen on the ground level (that floorplan should be online before any showings!)

-- We typically advise our sellers not to consider any offers until approximately 7 days on the market.
+- We typically advise our sellers not to consider any offers until approximately 3-7 days on the market.
 Frankly, not all Buyer's realtors have enough time to devote to each individual client while searching for the right property.
-This might mean that they don't even bring it to their client's attention until it's been listed to MLS for days.
+This might mean that they don't even bring it to their client's attention until it's been listed on MLS for days.
 We don't want that Buyer's loss to be our loss as well.

 - In a less active market, a lot of Buyers won't engage in a multiple offer and will instead back away altogether.
 They have other listings available to them and they can avoid the pressure and stress of this situation.
 Asking buyers to wait a week while we attempt to generate multiple offers does risk losing some of them.
+But, it also gives more of them the opportunity to do their research and prepare their cleanest offers.

 - If we also have a Buyer for your property, which is sometimes the case, we will advise you to contact our Managing Broker to make sure you understand how limited dual agency works.